US regulators give full approval to Pfizer COVID-19 vaccine | Business

 - United States

-The US gave full approval to Pfizer's COVID-19 vaccine on Monday, a milestone that may help lift public confidence in the shots as the nation battles the most contagious coronavirus mutant yet.
+The US gave full approval to Pfizer's COVID-19 vaccine Monday, a milestone that could lift public confidence in the shots and spur more companies, universities and local governments to make vaccinations mandatory.

-Even after hundreds of millions of shots, serious side effects — such as chest pain and heart inflammation in teens and young adults — remain exceedingly rare, the FDA said.
+Even after hundreds of millions of shots, government tracking shows serious side effects remain very rare, such as chest pain and heart inflammation a few days after the second dose, mostly in young men.

-As for effectiveness, six-month tracking of Pfizer's original study showed the vaccine remained 97 per cent protective against severe COVID-19.
+As for effectiveness, six months into Pfizer's original study, the vaccine remained 97 per cent protective against severe COVID-19.
 Protection against milder infection waned slightly, from a peak of 96 per cent two months after the second dose to 84 per cent by six months.

 Those data came before the extra-contagious delta variant began spreading, but other data from the Centers for Disease Control and Prevention shows the vaccine is still doing a good job preventing severe disease caused by that mutant.